MetaMask/SIPs/SIPS/sip-4.md

   - `.version` - [SemVer](https://semver.org/spec/v2.0.0.html) version of the snap.
 DApps can request specific version ranges, if a mismatch occurs between requested version range and the fetched snap, that snap MUST not be installed.
     > Additionally, wallet MAY allow updating snaps to the requested version in some ID schemes.
     > For example, if the installed snap is `npm:my-snap@1.0.0` while the dapp requests `npm:my-snap@^2.0.0`, the wallet will try to get the newest version from [npm.js](https://npm.js) and will update the snap a version that satisfies `^2.0.0`.
-  - `.repository` - Unused by the wallet, exists only for informative purposes.
   - `.main` - The location of the snaps bundled source code to be executed.
   - `.engines` - The wallet SHALL introduce `snaps` engine which will follow semver versioning.
 The engine check is strict, meaning if a the requested semver is not satisfied by the extension run by the end-user, the snap MUST NOT be executed.
     - The first version of `snaps` engine after implementing this SIP SHALL be `1.0.0`.